-Patterns are defined as regularity in the world.
-Stock chart patterns are price movements that occur with enough regularity to be identifiable.
+Patterns are the regular sequences we can make out around us.
+Stock chart patterns are price movements that occur often enough to be identifiable.

 The reason I teach Trading Challenge students patterns is because…

-Just because you know and recognize a pattern doesn’t mean you’ll be successful with it.
-There’s a LOT more to trading than patterns.
-Pattern/price is one of seven key indicators I use to determine if a trade is worth the risk.
+But just because you know and recognize a pattern doesn’t mean you’ll find success with it.
+There’s MUCH more to trading than patterns.

 Table of Contents

 - 2 What Is a Stock Pattern Screener?

 - 4 Why Should You Learn Stock Patterns?